hady-o/LeafApp/README.md

 ## Technologies Used

 - Kotlin programming language
-- MobileNet V2 model for plant detection
+- python
+- TF lite
 - Firebase for backend and authentication
 - Firebase Cloud Messaging (FCM) for push notifications
-- MVVM design pattern with Repository Architecture and Coroutines
+- MVVM design pattern

-## Installation

-To use the app, simply download it from the Google Play Store.
-The app requires Android 7.0 or higher to run.
+- Repository pattern
+- Coroutines
+- Room Database

 ## Credits

+# This app was developed by:
+- Hady Atef
+- Hady Ahmed
+- Hady Ehab
+- Haithem Mahmoud
+- Hany mohamed
+# as a Graduation project.

-This app was developed by [Your Name] as a project for [Name of Course/Program].
-The MobileNet V2 model used in this app was trained on the [Name of Dataset] dataset.
-The app also uses [Name of Library/Framework] for [Purpose of Library/Framework].
+# Our proposed model used in this app was trained on the Kaggle, Dell and other dataset.

-## License

-This project is licensed under the [License Name] license.
-See the LICENSE file for more details.

 ## Contact

-If you have any questions or suggestions regarding the app, please contact [Your Email Address].
+If you have any questions or suggestions regarding the app, please contact hadyatef70@gmail.com.